 Consider Writing a Nursing School Letter of Intent

 A letter of intent is a document that expresses your interest in a specific program.
-Typically, this document is part of an application for research-centered programs.
-Your letter of intent is an opportunity to express how you think you will fit into the department according to their research values.
-Make sure you research the department and some of their research goals so you can craft your letter accordingly.
+Typically, this document is part of an application for research-centered or highly competitive programs; you may also use a letter of intent to provide an update on any achievements and reaffirm your commitment to a program.
+Your letter of intent is an opportunity to express how you think you will fit into the department according to their values.
 Also, for programs that require a letter of intent, you might want to consider critical thinking nursing interview questions, which is a highly sought-after skill for research-centered programs.
 Your letter of intent should include a combination of personal information, what it would mean for you to become a nurse, volunteer or work experience in health care, and other qualifications, including potential research experience.

 FAQs